-Having bleeding gums, when you spit into it after brushing and/or flossing is another symptom.
+Having bleeding gums, when you spit into it after brushing and/or flossing is another symptom of gum disease.
 Gums that bleed easily signal early-stage gum disease.

 - Receding Gums

 Gums Are Pulling Away from Your Teeth.
-If your teeth are starting to look bigger than normal, and you notice receding gums, or gums that pull away from your teeth, this is another classic sign of early gum disease, or periodontitis.
-It's not just a natural part of aging.
+If your teeth are starting to look bigger than normal, and you notice receding gums or gums that pull away from your teeth, this is another classic sign of early gum disease or periodontitis.
+It's not just a natural part of ageing.

 Bad breath, or having an exceedingly bad taste in your mouth, can also signal early gum disease.
 Plaque buildup on the tongue is usually the culprit to bad breath.

 If your gums are red, swollen and irritated, and you notice gum bleeding after you brush or floss, these are some of the first signs of early gum disease, or gingivitis, which is quite common.
 Gums go from healthy pink and firm to irritated, red and puffy due to increasing amounts of plaque on the teeth as the body’s inflammatory response kicks in.
 When the gums are inflamed and agitated, they bleed easily when brushed or flossed.